 - Using a stand mixer fitted with the whisk attachment, or using a handheld mixer whisk butter for about 1 minute.
 Slowly add powdered sugar and maple extract.

-- While whisking on high, add milk, 1 Tbsp at a time until the mixture is a spreadable consistency.
+- While whisking on high, add milk, 1 tablespoon at a time until the mixture is a spreadable consistency.

 - Once cake cools, top with maple frosting and sprinkle with remaining chopped pecans.